KRBN FAQ

 Why does KRBN utilize futures and not the underlying carbon credits?

-The futures included in the IHS Markit Global Carbon Index are liquid, offer transparent pricing and are exchange traded, allowing the fund to take efficient exposures in the relevant market.
-For reference, the four main carbon market futures' total trading volume was $712 bn in 2022.
+The futures included in the S&P Global Carbon Credit Index are the most liquid, transparent, efficient, and exchange-cleared way to take a position in compliance carbon markets without giving up any of the impact or price discovery features.
+For reference, the four main carbon market futures' total trading volume was $754 bn in 2023.

 Explanation of futures and the futures market.